brianmcmillan/guides/SSLsetup.md

 	`exit`
 3. Log in with SSH
 	`ssh pi@192.168.0.11`

+###Limit the groups that can login with SSH

 ###Remove password based logins
 1. Open the SSH server configuration file for editing.
 	`sudo nano /etc/ssh/sshd_config`
+1. Change the default port to something that will not be used or not on this list (http://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.xhtml)
+	Change `Port 22` to `Port 49022`
+1. Prevent root login
+	Change `PermitRootLogin without-password` to `PermitRootLogin no`
-2. Prevent the use of passwords
+1. Prevent the use of passwords
 	Change `#PasswordAuthentication yes` to `PasswordAuthentication no`

-3. Change the default port to something that will not be used or not on this list (http://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.xhtml)
-4. Change `Port 22` to `Port 49022`
-5. Save the file.
+1. Save the file.
 On the menu, this is WriteOut `^O`
 	`[CTRL]+O`
-4. Exit Nano
+1. Exit Nano
 	`[CTRL]+X`
-5. Reboot the server
+1. Reboot the server
 	`sudo reboot`
 	or
 	`sudo /etc/init.d/ssh restart`
-6. Test passwordless login
+1. Test passwordless login
 	`ssh -p 49022 pi@192.168.0.11` should not require a password.
 	`ssh -p 49022 root@192.168.0.11` should not work.